walshthomas/walshthomasdotcom/content/authors/admin/_index.md

 # Interests to show in About widget
 #interests:
+#- Firm Dynamics
 #- Job Search and Unemployment
-#- Firm Dynamics
 #- Monetary and Fiscal Policy
-#- Econometrics

 # Education to show in About widget
 #education: